<Home/Articles/Kerala travel guide: exploring coastal India

 |

-Kerala in India, nicknamed the ‘land of the coconuts,’ is nestled in the south of India on the Malabar coast.
+Nicknamed the ‘land of the coconuts,’ Kerala is nestled in the south of India on the Malabar coast.
 There is incredible diversity to be found in this state, from the palm-lined white beaches to the mountainous vistas boasting tea and coffee plantations.
-Kerala’s National Parks are home to tigers, elephants and langur monkeys to name but a few.
+Kerala’s national parks are home to tigers, elephants and langur monkeys to name but a few.
 The Western Ghats, rising up to the East of Kerala, are an impressive mountain range and a UNESCO World Heritage Site.
-Here is a selection of some of the best places to visit in this enchanting land.
+In our Kerala travel guide, we explore a selection of some of the best places to visit in this enchanting land.

 Munnar

-Kerala in India is one of the leading regions for tea and coffee production.
-The town Munnar sits at 1,600 meters, and has an abundance of plantations and aromatic verdant gardens.
-It boasts the highest peak in South India, Anamudi or elephant head, named due to its uncanny resemblance to the head of this majestic creature.
-Towering at over 2,695 meters, the summit offers a mildly challenging trek, but fear not as you will be rewarded with stunning views across lush green tea plantations.
+Kerala is one of the leading regions for tea and coffee production.
+The town Munnar sits at 1,600m, and has an abundance of plantations and aromatic verdant gardens.
+It boasts the highest peak in South India, Anamudi (or “elephant head”), named due to its uncanny resemblance to the head of this majestic creature.
+Towering at over 2,695m, the summit offers a mildly challenging trek, but fear not as you will be rewarded with stunning views across lush green tea plantations.

 Munnar tea plantation